bmsantos/apollo-client-issue/README.md

 # Apollo Client 2.0 Error Stream Issue

-This project demonstrates the Apollo Client Error Stream Issue that causes Apps to crash whenever the HTTP status code from a graphql query response is bigger than 300 and errors response field is set.
+This project demonstrates the Apollo Client Error Stream Issue that causes Apps to crash whenever the HTTP status code from a GraphQL query response is above HTTP 300 and has the errors response field set.

 More on this issue can be found [here](https://github.com/apollographql/apollo-link/issues/542)